alsvinicius/OwlCarousel/README.md

 Fork to add:

 -afterDragging callback, so you can execute a function after the user stop dragging the carousel -returnAfterLast option.
-If enabled, the when the user scroll to the left on the last item of the carousel it will be brought back to the first item
+If enabled, when the user scroll to the left on the last item of the carousel it will be brought back to the first item

 ### OwlCarousel ###
 >v.1.3.3